kfarooque/CongressApiResearch/README.md

 # Congress API - Download Results

-Generalized method for extracting information from ProPublica's Congress API and GovTrack, related to US Congress bills, committees, lobbying data, etc.
+Generalized method for extracting information from ProPublica's Congress API and GovTrack, related to US Congress bills, committees, lobbying data, etc. It:
-This uses ProPublica's Congress API to build a data set based on specific keyword(s) searches and separated by type of data.
+* Uses ProPublica's Congress API to build a data set based on specific keyword(s) searches and separated by type of data.
-This also uses GovTrack to pull text for bills that were found during the keyword(s) searches.
+* Uses GovTrack to pull text for bills that were found during the keyword(s) searches.

 Currently, this works well for bills (e.g., using endpoints `bills/search.json`, `115/senate/bills/enacted.json`, or `bills/upcoming/house.json`).
 It does *not* work well with lobbying (e.g., using endpoints `lobbying/search.json` or `lobbying/latest.json`).